KesharwaniShivam/express-revise/readme.md

 and this is basically a MIDDLEWARE so we use APP.USE()

-we have to provide path of PUBLIC folder so we can use , app.resolve() [for current path] and app.join [ to join the public folder path]
+we have to provide path of PUBLIC folder so we can use , path.resolve() [for current path] and path.join [ to join the public folder path]

 and this files are now publicly available , so we can access throungh broswer